-Other than the general business disruption that the Covid19 pandamic has had on all companies in Ireland in 2020 and 2021, there have been no significant events affecting the Charity since the year end.
+There have been no material or significant events affecting the Charity since the year end.

 22. Ethical standards

 In common with many other charitable companies of our size and nature, we use our auditors to assist with the preparation of the financial statements or other reports as required.